sulaihasubi/sulaihasubi.github.io/index.md

 I am currently in career development in the area of Data Science and Artificial Intelligence.
 This is my Portfolio to keep track of my projects, contributions & publications. </p>

 <p style="text-align:justify">
-My background is hybrid – I am passionoate about data analytics, numbers and programming, but also have software engineering & developement experiences.</p>
+My background is Computer Science – I am passionoate about data analytics, numbers and programming, but also have software engineering & developement experiences.</p>

 <p style="text-align:justify">
 I am actively looking for job opportunities where I can help companies in optimising thier businesses  and product development by providing meaningful data insights through Python, SQL, and Tableau (or similar technologies).</p>